iofishnick/Cypress-cucumber/README.md

 5. Once the installation is complete, open Cypress by running:
     `npx cypress open`
+This will launch the Cypress Test Runner, where you can write and run tests for your application.

 6. Next, install the Cucumber preprocessor:
     `npm install @badeball/cypress-cucumber-preprocessor`
 7. Change the cypress.config.js file as recommended in the following installation guide: